 The umbrella company’s margin

-The only income that an umbrella company retains for itself is the margin they deduct, and this should have been discussed before you registered with them.
+The only income an umbrella company retains is the margin it deducts, which should have been disclosed before you registered with them.

 Usually, umbrella company margins are applied weekly or monthly and vary between providers.